 In case, you see nothing (no * mark) under the GPT of your disk then your hard drive should be converted into GPT format by clean installing Windows 10.
 If so, then directly jump to Method 2.

 Be careful when using the Command Prompt to modify your hard disk partitions and structure.
-Since, there is no way for you to recover data from accidentally deleted partition, from hard drive with a missing partition table, after partition table corruption/damage, or to restore lost partition from unallocated space of the hard drive other than using a data recovery program.
+Since, there is no way for you to recover data from an accidentally deleted partition, from a hard drive with a missing partition table, after partition table corruption/damage, or to restore a lost partition from unallocated space of the hard drive other than using a data recovery program.

-So, properly read the output, errors or warnings you see on the Command Prompt editor window.
+So, properly read the output, errors, or warnings you see on the Command Prompt editor window.
 Type each command carefully and wait till it gets completed.
 Then, type the next one.

-Method 2: Clean Install Windows 10
+Method 2: Clean and Install Windows 10